 - Away from noisy roads

-Scarcity greatly affects "supply and demand" aspects of real estate and is the reason why certain homes, like on greenbelts, command a higher price, versus an identical home on a more typical interior lot.
+Scarcity greatly affects the "supply and demand" aspects of real estate.
+It is why certain homes, like on greenbelts, command a higher price versus an identical home on a more typical interior lot.

 Shopping For Realtors® Based On Who is Offering the Highest Listing Price

-The easiest way to undermine your efforts to sell your home for top market value is to shop Realtors® until you get a price that is no longer supported by CMA Comps.
-Once your home has been on the market for an extended period, you begin to jeopardize the money you could have earned, had you priced your home correctly from the start.
+The easiest way to undermine your efforts to sell your home for top market value is to shop Realtors® until you get a price no longer supported by CMA Comps.
+Once your home has been on the market for an extended period, you begin to jeopardize the money you could have earned had you priced your home correctly from the start.

-What you should be asking prospective Realtors® is to see the percentage of homes they list, to homes they Close, so you can understand the quality of the agency.
+It would help if you were asking prospective Realtors® to see the percentage of homes they list and homes they Close so that you can understand the agency's quality.
 About 90% of Realtors are part-timers, hungry for business, and are more prone to provide you with exactly what you want to hear versus what you should hear.
-There is just no getting around pricing correctly as today's COMPS are too easily obtained by buyers and their agents.
-When you are at the right price, many times you get a full offer or very close to a full offer and your time on market, along with the associated interruptions are greatly reduced.
+There is just no getting around pricing correctly as today's COMPS are too easily obtained by buyers and agents.
+When you are at the right price, you often get a full offer or very close to a full offer, and your time on the market, along with the associated interruptions, is greatly reduced.